Q: After I've been accepted, when and how should I start looking for a place to live?

 Q: How many credits are the graduate students required to take each term?

-A: The graduate students are required to take 16 credits per term during the school year, and 9 credits during Summer Term.
+A: The department recommends that students take 16 credits per term during the school year, and 9 credits during Summer Term.

 Q: I need a specific form.
 Where can I find it?